Dori J. Mages, MSW, LCSW

 Sarah is also trained in working with young adults and couples and works collaboratively with them to cope and problem-solve with life-cycle transitions, family conflict, communication problems, infidelity, separation, and divorce.
 She provides an open, non-judgmental, empathetic, and compassionate setting to allow young adults and couples to feel safe to talk about difficult issues.
 Sarah strongly believes that anyone who has the motivation and willingness to ask for help shows qualities of bravery and courage, and has her respect.
 When she is not with clients, Sarah enjoys the city of Chicago, working out, attending sporting events, and spending time with her family and friends.

-Kendra A. Vargas, MA, LPC
+Kendra A. Vargas, MA, LCPC

-Julia Woodson, MSW, LSW
+Julia Woodson, MSW, LCSW

 Julia earned her Masters of Social Work from Asbury University in Kentucky.
 While in graduate school, Julia specialized in child and family services.
 Prior to pursuing her masters, Julia earned her Bachelors in Human Services/Pre-Counseling.